Expert Tips to Help You Stay Positive at Every Stage of Life

 As you encounter new stages in life, here’s how to look in the mirror and see yourself in a whole new light.

 I remember the jolt of the moment, around 40, when I first realized I was attracted to older men.
 He’s cute, I thought, about some random grey-templed guy crossing the street in a well-appointed suit.
 It’s a natural progression and a relief to realize your reference points are shifting as you age.
-But what I really find attractive, now that I’m 52, are people who are aging well.
+But what I really find attractive, now that I’m in my 50s, are people who are aging well.
 Not physically, specifically, although an external glow is part of it, but rather those who are not beaten down by the relentless march of years.
 Energetic, positive people, who make lemonade out of the bitter fruit we all get served.
 I am attracted to people who somehow remain comfortable in their own skin, their confidence deflecting the fact that our skin fits less snugly than it used to on our same old frames.

 Invariably, the secret sauce for people who age elegantly is actively listening to advice.
 Aging isn’t an innate act: we all have to figure it the freak out.
 Over and over.
 One of the weird things about what I do for a living is I get to ask smart people questions.
 I record their advice.
 The best advice!
 And then?
 I don’t heed it myself until a crisis comes along, at which point I scramble back to rummage among the shards of therapeutic insights.